shijiong/A-Security-Solution-Using-Azure-Sphere-for-IoT/README.md

 3. Build the application and run it on local PC.

 # Create Azure IoTHub
-IoT Hub service is used to gather all the data that sent from the SeeeduinoCloud.
+IoT Hub service is used to gather all the data that sent from the Azure Sphere devices.
 The IoTHub service is created as follows.
 1. In the [Azure Portal](https://portal.azure.com), click the on the "New" icon along the left to see all the services, then click the "Internet of Things" item and choose “IoT Hub”.
 2. Complete the fields of “Name”, “Pricing Tier”, “IoT Hub Units”, “Device-to-Cloud Partitions”, “Resource group” and “location”, then click the "Create" button.
 It should be noted that “F1 Free” Pricing is enough for our project.
 And we’d better choose the local location of the service.
 3. Wait for the new IoT hub to show as "Online".
 When it is ready, open the blade of the new IoT hub, take note of the URI and select the key icon at the top to access to the shared access policy settings.